apollosolutions/demo-federated-rickandmorty/README.md

 ## Usage

-Then start the servers and gateway with the current schemas.
+Then start the servers and gateway with the current schemas and setup

 ```
 npm start
 ```

-To regenerate the files, see the various directories for more info
+The gateway should be running at http://localhost:4000/ where you can send queries to the [Rick and Morty API](https://rickandmortyapi.com/graphql) but with an added field to `Character.nickname`.

+## Context
+This is a demo of the [@apollosolutions/add-federated-types](https://github.com/apollosolutions/add-federated-types) CLI.
+For more details about that library see the README there.
+For this demo repo you can see how to regenerate the files for the `rickandmorty` service in the [services/rickandmorty](services/rickandmorty) directory.